polyformproject/commercial.polyformproject.org/terms.md

 ## Materials

-The vendor agrees to deliver the following to the customer within three calendar days:
+The vendor agrees to deliver the following to the customer within three days:

 {{#delivery=compiled}}
 - a copy of the software in compiled form